vpeter1119/biborrezsi-server/README.md

 # biborrezsi-server
 A server for the personal overhead expenses app.

-The purpose of this project is to make my life easier and practice building a simple CRUD web app.
+The purpose of this project is to make my life easier and practice building a simple CRUD web app with the following feautures:
+* input validation
+* simple authentication
+* sending automatic emails
+* using confirmation links with randomly generated approve tokens

 #### API endpoints
 * `/status` GET → returns `{running:true}`, used to ping server to wake up